 Augustus originally obtained the property from the orator Quintus Hortensius.
-He expanded the layout after his victory at Actium.
-Some of the rooms containing the most spectacular wall paintings are known by their recurring motifs: the “Pine Room” (room 6), the “Room of the Masks” (room 5), the “Room of the Perspective Paintings” (room 11).
+He expanded the layout after his victory at the Battle of Actium.
+Some of the rooms containing the most spectacular wall paintings are known by their recurring motifs: the “Pine Room” (room 6), the “Room of the Masks” (room 5), and the “Room of the Perspective Paintings” (room 11).
 The first two rooms were domestic cubiculae (bedrooms).
 They occupied the western section of the house.
 The third room, identified as an ala (wing) flanking the tablinum (of which nothing of its decoration is preserved), served a more overtly public function and was located around the northern peristyle courtyard.
-But the most refined and elegant decoration can be seen in the so-called “Emperor’s Study” (room 15) which has no equal anywhere else in Rome.
+But the most refined and elegant decoration can be seen in the so-called “Emperor’s Study” (room 15), which has no equal anywhere else in Rome.

 Next to the two cubiculae is a series of five rooms of various sizes arranged along the north side of the western court.
-The rooms include two libraries (or maybe rooms to display art works), and a tablinum (where Augustus would receive guests) flanked by two alae (wings) on either side.
+The rooms include two libraries (or maybe rooms to display artworks) and a tablinum (where Augustus would receive guests) flanked by two alae (wings) on either side.
 One of the two alae, dubbed “Room of the Perspective Paintings”, has vividly-coloured frescoes on its north wall depicting a two-storey architectural facade in blue, white, yellow and red.

 The final room, a cubiculum known as “The Emperor’s Study”, where the Emperor used to retire when he did not want to be disturbed.
 It is located on the highest level of the house.
-Today, it is accessed by climbing a modern steel staircase and can be viewed by peering through a protective glass.
+Today, it is accessed by climbing a modern steel staircase and can be viewed by peering through protective glass.
 The exceptional decorative elements were inspired by Egyptian-Alexandrine models, typical of the art of the Augustan period after the recent conquest of Egypt.

 Unfortunately, the exquisite beauty of these frescoes could not be perfectly rendered through my photographs due to the artificial lighting in the rooms and the protective glass.
 If you want to see magnificent illustrations of the highest quality, I strongly recommend that you buy the magnificently illustrated book “The House of Augustus: Wall Paintings”.
 The book features all the wonderful fresco cycles covering the walls, from the general composition to the smallest detail.